puv/liveSubs/README.md

 # liveSubs

-A real-time subtitling and translation application with Bouyoumi-Chan support, utilizing Google & DeepL translations.
+A real-time subtitling and translation application with Bouyomi-Chan support, utilizing Google & DeepL translations.
 Built with Tauri for Desktop use.

 Prerequisites